kaby76/Trash/readme.md

 # Trash

-**Trash** is a collection of command-line tools to support the editing, analyzing, and refactoring of Antlr4 grammar, and conversion from Antlr[23], Bison, and EBNF to Antlr4.
-The toolkit can also generate a parser for most targets for Antlr4, run the generated parser, and display/grep/edit the parse trees.
+**Trash** is a collection of command-line tools to support the editing, analyzing, and refactoring of Antlr4 grammars, and the conversion of Antlr[23], Bison, and EBNF grammars to Antlr4.
+The toolkit can generate a parser for an Antlr4 grammar (for C#, Java, JavaScript, Python3, C++, Go, and Dart).
+For the C# target, the toolkit can run the generated parser and display/grep/edit the parse trees.

-The tools pass parse tree data through stdin and stdout so they may be combined to create complex commands.
+All tools pass parse tree data through stdin and stdout so they may be combined to create complex commands.

-The tools are implemented as Dotnet Tools (except tragl, which displays a parse tree using WPF on Windows), and can be run on most OSes.
+The tools are implemented as Dotnet Tools, except tragl because it uses WPF on Windows to display a parse tree.
+Consequently, the toolkit can be used on Windows, Linux, and Mac.

 The tool uses [Antlr](https://www.antlr.org/), [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks),